Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Fundamentals of HDC/VSA

 \subsection{Parsing compound representations}

-VSAs offer the possibility to encode data structures into compound hypervectors and to manipulate the hypervectors with the operations described above as a way to perform computation on the data structures.
-In the conventional computing, data structures are always exposed and the algorithm queries or modifies individual elements within them.
-In contrast, the vector operations in VSA can search or transform in parallel many or all elements of a data structure, which we call ``{\it computing in superposition}'' (see Section~\ref{sect:comp:super}).
+HDC/VSA offer the possibility to encode data structures into compound hypervectors and to manipulate the hypervectors with the operations described above to perform computation on the data structures.
+In conventional computing, data structures are always exposed and the algorithm queries or modifies individual elements within them.
+In contrast, the vector operations in HDC/VSA can search or transform many or all elements of a data structure in parallel, which we call ``{\it computing in superposition}'' (see Section~\ref{sect:comp:super}).
 All data structures are hypervectors and can be manipulated immediately and in parallel, regardless of how complicated a structure they possess.
 But this also means that the data structure of a compound hypervector is not immediately decodable from the item memory.
 To query element(s) of a compound hypervector, it first needs to be analyzed or ``parsed''.
-We borrow the term parsing from linguistics because the parsing of VSA hypervectors is somewhat similar.
-To understand a sentence, one needs to analyze the sentence into its parts and assign their syntactic roles, which involves comparing the parts with stored information about their meaning and syntactic roles.
-Similarly, to extract the result of a VSA computation, one has to parse the resultant hypervector.
-The parsing of VSA hypervectors involves decomposition and comparison of the resulting parts with stored information.
+We borrow the term parsing from linguistics because the parsing of HDC/VSA hypervectors is somewhat similar.
+To understand a sentence, one needs to divide the sentence into its parts and assign their syntactic roles, which involves comparing the parts with the stored information about their meaning and syntactic roles.
+Similarly, to extract the result of a HDC/VSA computation, one has to parse the resultant hypervector.
+The parsing of HDC/VSA hypervectors involves the decomposition and comparison of the resulting parts with the stored information.